 A maintenance system is used to define a product.
 Using the maintenance system, a product can be defined using the product classifications and the part relationships.
 A graphical user interface (GUI) is used to allow the user to interactively generate a definition.
 Instead of configuration languages, GUI operations such as drag and drop and selection operations can be used to specify a definition.
 The notions of included, optional and required choice are easily comprehensible to a user.
 Further, the idea that parts have interrelationships is also easily understood.
-Thus, a product can be defined without having to learn a complicated configuration language.
+Thus, a product can be defined without having to learn a complicated configuration 50 language.

 A configuration system is used to configure a system using a definition created by the maintenance system.
-The configuration system ensures that the current configuration state is always valid.
+The configuration system ensures that the current configuration 55 state is always valid.
 The user can select and unselect parts in any order.
-When user input is received, the configuration Further, to use these systems a user must be trained to 55 system validates the input based on the current state of the configuration.
+When user input is received, the configuration system validates the input based on the current state of the configuration.
 In addition, the configuration system identifies selections that could cause a valid configuration to become invalid.
-The configuration removes these selections from the set of possible selections so that the user does not 60 make an invalid selection.
+The configuration removes these selections from the set of possible selections so that the user does not make an invalid selection.